Alfresco/docs-alfresco/content-services/6.0/admin/auth-sync.md

     13. In the user **Delegation** tab, select the **Trust this user for delegation to any service (Kerberos only)** check box.

-2. Copy the key table files created in step 1 to the servers they were named after.
+3. Copy the key table files created in steps 1 and 2 to the servers they were named after.
 Copy the files to a protected area, such as `C:\etc\` or `/etc`.

 ##### Step 2.
 Configure Kerberos on Alfresco server {#configkerberos-step2}